AntonioMoussa/AntonioMoussa/README.md

 - 👋 Hi, I’m Antonio
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning React and Git
+- 🌱 I’m currently working weekends
 - 💞️ I’m looking to collaborate on any projects
 - 📫 reach me on github or linkedin
-- ⚡ Fun fact: Git means fuck off in slang